regomne/mabi-pack2/README.md

     extract    Extract a .it pack
-    help       Print this message or the help of the given subcommand(s) list       Output the file list of a .it pack pack       Create a .it pack (not supported yet)
+    help       Print this message or the help of the given subcommand(s) list       Output the file list of a .it pack pack       Create a .it pack
 ```

 To extract all `.xml` and `.txt` files from a pack: